-Restaurant Security System Tips
+Why a Restaurant Security System Is Essential

 The restaurant business is already a notoriously hard business to make a profit in.
 As a restaurateur, you’re familiar with the various threats to your establishment.
 Employee theft, burglary and intrusion, customer disputes and even false liability lawsuits stemming from the on-the-job hazards of hot kitchens and wet spills – there’s any number of things that can spell ruin for a busy restaurant.
 Lucky for you there are constant upgrades coming to restaurant security technology.

 Comprehensive video surveillance systems are the first step to protecting any restaurant, as they: